 - 1. The Alternative Investment Fund Managers Directive (AIFMD) puts in place a comprehensive framework for the regulation of alternative investment fund managers within Europe.
 The extensive requirements with which AIFMs must comply are designed to ensure that these managers can manage AIFs on a cross-border basis and the AIFs that they manage can be sold on a cross-border basis. - 2.
-The AIFMD framework is made up of the following EU legislation: - Directive 2011/61/EU, which was adopted in 2011.
-It is a 'framework' Level 1 Directive which has been supplemented by technical delegated and implementing measures. - Commission Regulation (EU) No 231/2013, Commission Regulation (EU) No 447/2013, Commission Regulation (EU) No 448/2013, and Commission Regulation (EU) No 694/2014. - 3.
+The AIFMD framework is made up of the following EU legislation: - a.
+Directive 2011/61/EU1, which was adopted in 2011.
+It is a 'framework' Level 1 Directive which has been supplemented by technical delegated and implementing measures. - b.
+Commission Regulation (EU) No 231/20132, Commission Regulation (EU) No 447/20133 and Commission Regulation (EU) No 448/20134. - 3.
 ESMA is required to play an active role in building a common supervisory culture by promoting common supervisory approaches and practices.
 In this regard, the Authority develops Q&As as and when appropriate to elaborate on the provisions of certain EU legislation or ESMA guidelines. - 4.
-The European Commission has already published its own Q&A on AIFMD6.
+The European Commission has already published its own Q&A on AIFMD5.